zapdos352/CO2Zero/README.md

 - Can be used at least 4 days;
 - Is more efficient than other membrane filters like PP;

-### Ef
+### Efficiency
-A system like this membrane installed in a tank the size of a 40' container could capture the same amount of carbon* as 1 average hectare of eucalyptus in 7**
+A system like this membrane installed in a tank the size of a 40' container could capture the same amount of carbon* as 1 average hectare of eucalyptus in 7 years**

 *Whereas when at "x" at a 60% increase in the useful area of the membrane **https://www.cepea.esalq.usp.br/br/documentos/texto/levantamento-de-estimativas-de-absorcao-de-carbono-por-florestas-nativas-e-comerciais-no-brasil-aposter-apresentado-no-siicusp-de-2007.aspx